 Building on our past successful symposiums held in Vietnam and Myanmar, our third SE Asia Breast Cancer Symposium was a great success with more than 350 attendees representing clinicians, advocates and survivors from 17 countries.
 We look forward to 2019 which will be hosted by our partners in Bangkok, Thailand.

 We have entered into a multi-disciplinary partnership with local affiliates in Vietnam, international and local cancer control experts, local health NGO’s and public sector facilities to deliver our cancer awareness program to factory workers.
 Implementation of the program will begin in 2017.

 Peer to Peer Support Program

-We will continue to refine and strengthen our cancer awareness and support group programs based on our lessons learned through our pilot activities in Vietnam.
+We will continue to refine and strengthen our cancer awareness and support group programs based on our lessons learned.
 We will use these lessons to scale our impact on the number of lives positively changed to provide us with a stronger platform from which to replicate our dual tract strategy in other countries.
 Future countries to be considered for the post pilot phase of expansion are subject to opportunities and criteria based on strength of local partnering possibilities, need and available funding opportunities.
-Countries that are currently under consideration include: Nepal, Sri Lanka, Cambodia, Guatemala, Brazil, and Myanmar.
+Countries that are currently under consideration include: Nepal, Cambodia, Guatemala, Zambia, Ghana, Brazil, and Myanmar.
 Additional countries will be considered where the need justifies engagement.